LLNL/sundials/doc/ida/guide/source/Introduction.rst

 using both the ManyVector and MPIManyVector NVector implementations in the same simulation.

+Changed exported SUNDIALS PETSc CMake targets to be INTERFACE IMPORTED instead of UNKNOWN IMPORTED.

 A bug was fixed in the functions :c:func:`IDAGetNumNonlinSolvConvFails` and :c:func:`IDAGetNonlinSolvStats` where the number of nonlinear solver failures returned was the number of failed *steps* due to a nonlinear solver failure